CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 - and many others whose names I could not write because I do not know Chinese

+	How will this system deal with high volatility?
+The burning of coins every six months will help to reduce the volatility of the currency.
+This is because it will create a built-in incentive for people to spend their money rather than hoard it.
+If people know that their money will be worth less in the future, they will be more likely to spend it now.
+This will help to keep the currency circulating and prevent it from becoming too volatile.
+How will this system deal with inflation?
+The limited supply of coins will help to prevent inflation.
+The total number of coins will never grow above 20 billion digital dollars and 10 billion digital shares.
+This means that the value of each coin will be relatively stable over time.
+How will this system deal with stagflation?
+Stagflation is a combination of high inflation and high unemployment.
+    The burning of coins will help to prevent stagflation by stimulating economic activity.
+When people spend their money, they are more likely to buy goods and services from businesses.
+This will create jobs and help to reduce unemployment.
+How will this system deal with a deflationary spiral?
+A deflationary spiral is a situation where prices are falling and people are reluctant to spend money because they expect prices to fall even further.
+The burning of coins will help to prevent a deflationary spiral by creating an incentive for people to spend their money.
+    If people know that their money will be worth less in the future, they will be more likely to spend it now.
+This will help to keep prices from falling and prevent a deflationary spiral.
+How will this coin help save money and increase the wealth of the owners of this coin?
+The burning of coins will help people to save money.
+This is because people will be less likely to hoard money if they know that it will be worth less in the future.
+Instead, they will be more likely to invest their money or spend it on goods and services.
+This will help to increase the wealth of the owners of this coin.
+In addition, the limited supply of coins will help to increase the value of each coin.
+This is because there will be a finite number of coins available, but the demand for coins may increase over time.
+This could lead to an increase in the value of each coin, which would benefit the owners of this coin.
+Overall, this system has the potential to address a number of economic problems, such as high volatility, inflation, stagflation, and deflationary spirals.
+It could also help people to save money and increase their wealth.

 ## CONTENT
 - [short description](../documentationEng/preambleEng.md)